 – Pudding’s intro is mixed in with Ichigo’s date filler episode.

 – The filler episode with the hot spring is not present.
-(I feel like this one is probably actually not included in the manga, but same note for this.)

 – Zakuro’s manga debut is a little different.
 There’s no suspicion that she might go to the dark side, and the religious imagery is more toned down.